jsarchibald/harmonic/backend/README.md

 - List 1: 'My List' with 50k companies
 - List 2: 'Liked Companies' with 10 companies

+## Modifying the dependencies during development

+The development container is configured such that you can modify the Python code of this API and see real-time results, but there is an important exception: dependencies.
+Since Docker loads volumes at runtime, not at build time, we always `COPY` the `pyproject.toml` file at build time.
+The entrypoint does not currently install dependencies at runtime, so the dependencies will always be static -- to when you last built the container -- unless you explicitly reinitiate a build process.

+See [Reset Docker Container](#reset-docker-container) below for instructions on how to achieve this.

 # Reset Docker Container

 1. Run `docker compose down`